OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

 1. Choose **Save**.

 > [!CAUTION]
 > This CORS configuration assumes all files on your server are publicly available to all domains.
-If you have sensitive data, or APIs to support, you should consider setting up an Azure app service to host your add-in, and implement [authentication](../develop/overview-authn-authz.md).

 Next you need to add a MIME type for JSON files.